Ancillary Fees FAQs

 All students pay fees that are a combination of tuition and ancillary fees.
 Ancillary fees are further separated into essential, non-essential and program fees.
 All fees are reviewed and approved on a yearly basis by the Board of Governors, through the Ancillary Fees Committee and the CCSAI.
 Students have the option of opting out of non-essential ancillary fees during the registration process.
 Information on Centennial College’s Tuition and Ancillary Fees can be found here.

 A small portion of these ancillary fees are non-essential and support various campus groups and organizations.
-For the fall 2019 semester, you can choose to opt out of any non-essential ancillary fees after you receive your Fee Statements on May 15.
+For the fall 2019 semester, you can choose to opt out of any non-essential ancillary fees after you receive your Fee Statement.
 Learn more about which ancillary fees are essential and non-essential.

 Individual exemptions from paying essential ancillary fees are not granted under any circumstance.

-You can opt out of non-essential ancillary fees after you receive your Fee Statements on May 15, prior to making any payments towards your fees.
+You can opt out of non-essential ancillary fees after you receive your Fee Statement, prior to making any payments towards your fees.

 The opt out function is available through your myCentennial student portal, within the “Registration Information” link.
 The link will provide you with descriptions of each non-essential ancillary fee and an opt out selection.

 You can make changes to your selections through myCentennial until the 10th day of classes of the semester.
-After the 10th day of classes, you will not be able to access the services offered through the associated fees you have opted out of, unless you opt back in with in the first ten days of the semester.
-Learn how to opt back in to non-essential ancillary fees.
+After the 10th day of the semester, you will not be able to access the services offered through the associated fees you have opted out of.

 If you are one of the four programs: 8521, 8681, 8685, 8688, your access to services varies from our diploma, advanced diploma and degree students and therefore you have a different set of ancillary fees.